NevTrace-org/Easy-Connect/README.md

   - Date: T1 + 24 weeks
   - Amount: 10% budget (2,000 EUR)

-### Disclaimer: Operational costs beyond project scope:
+### Disclaimer: Operational costs beyond project scope

 Upon completion of the project outlined in this proposal, the operation of the Easy Connect solution will incur additional costs not covered in the proposed budget, including (but not limited to):
 - Hosting